sagemath/sagewiki_to_gh-2022-10-10/days13/projects.md

 == Sage For Newbies ==
- PEOPLE: Erik, A. Deines, S. Sourov, P. Clark
+ PEOPLE: Erik, A. Deines, Sourav, P. Clark

  [[/sagenewbiew|More details]]